Louisvdw/dbus-serialbattery/README.md

    - copy or move rc.local to `/data/`
    - copy or move serial-starter.d to `/data/conf/`
    - reboot your VenusOS device and check if your battery is connected

+### Forum help
+Forum thead for this driver can be [found here](https://energytalk.co.za/t/diy-serial-battery-driver-for-victron-gx/80)